bail/objectjs/README.md

 Object.assign(Subclass, mixin);
 ```
 - Mixins can be added to a class at any point during its lifespan, and will retroactively be applied to all existing instances of the class or its subclasses.
-- Mixin properties with identical names, on the same class, will override each other,
+- Mixin properties with identical names, on the same class, will override each other

 ## Instantiation
 ```javascript
 var instance = Object.create(Subclass);